top of page

 Coming in 2026: A reimagined Animation Courtyard inspired by the real-life Walt Disney Studios lot in Burbank.Concept art released by @Disney.

-🧚♀️ Pixie Dust Pro Tip: Missing the Muppets?
-We were too.
+🧚♀️ Pixie Dust Pro Tip: The Muppet's Courtyard closed July 2025 to makeway For Monstropolis.
+Missing the Muppets?
+We are too.
 Check out our Muppet*Vision 3D tribute post.

 Monsters Inc Coaster concept art